git-town/git-town/website/src/commands/repo.md

-# git repo [remote]
+# git town repo

-The _repo_ command ("show the repository") opens the homepage of the current repository in your default browser.
+The _repo_ command ("show me the repository") opens the homepage of the current repository in your browser.
 Git Town can display repositories hosted on [GitHub](https://github.com), [GitLab](https://gitlab.com), [Gitea](https://gitea.com), and [Bitbucket](https://bitbucket.org).

-### Arguments
+### Positional arguments

+When called without arguments, the _repo_ command shows the repository at the `origin` remote.

-Shows the repository at the remote with the given name.
-If no remote is given, shows the repository at the `origin` remote.
+When called with an argument, it shows the repository at the remote with the given name.

 ### Configuration